edgeworx/docs/content/en/docs/cloud/apps/yaml-definition.md

 ## Microservices

 Microservices are the core components of the Darcy Cloud application.
 Microservices configuration and set up are defined inside the application YAML files.
-Darcy Cloud allows for several microservices to be configured within the same YAML file, and these microservices can be assigned to any of the available nodes in the project
+Darcy Cloud allows for several microservices to be configured within the same YAML file, and these microservices can be assigned to any of the available nodes in the project.

 | Field                                  | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | -------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |